wahm3d/projects/Course_README.md

 ### Course registration website

 * For my web development course I created a fully functional course registration website.
+* I used JavaScript and NodeJS for the backend.
+* Express for request handling from the client side
+* And MongoDB for database purposes.
+* I also wrote Mocha tests to make sure everything was working as intended.
 * A few of the functions include, but are not limited to:
     * registering new users
     * login/logout functionality